meteor/meteor/README.md

   var loggedInUser = Meteor.user();

   if (Roles.userIsInRole(loggedInUser, ['admin','manage-users'])) {
-    // NOTE: This example assumes the user is not using groups. return true;
+    return true;
   }

-  throw new Meteor.Error(403, "Not authorized to create new users");
+  throw new Meteor.Error('unauthorized', "Not authorized to create new users");
 });
 ```